 F. In their engagement with zionism, these influential thinkers also wrestled with the twentieth century’s most crucial political dilemmas: socialism, terrorism, colonialism, democracy, nationalism, and anti-Semitism.

-Altneuland: The Old-New-LandWildside Press #ad - Outlining herzl's vision for a Jewish state in the Land of Israel, Altneuland became one of Zionism's establishing texts.
+Altneuland: The Old-New-LandWildside Press #ad - Altneuland: The Old-New-Land #ad - Outlining herzl's vision for a Jewish state in the Land of Israel, Altneuland became one of Zionism's establishing texts.
 The old new land or "altneuland" in the original German is a utopian novel published by Theodor Herzl, the founder of political Zionism, in 1902.

 One Palestine, Complete: Jews and Arabs Under the British MandateMetropolitan Books #ad - He introduces the legendary figures--general Allenby, David Ben-Gurion--as well as an array of pioneers, Lawrence of Arabia, secret agents, diplomats, and fanatics.
 Now segev explores the dramatic period before the creation of the state, when Britain ruled over "one Palestine, complete" as noted in the receipt signed by the High Commissioner and when its promise to both Jews and Arabs that they would inherit the land set in motion the conflict that haunts the region to this day.